 - Is there any additional information that you’d like to provide?
 If so, we’d all love to hear it!

 So there you have it.
 Sounds like Beam is launching to a limited audience in the spring of 2018, which is just around the corner.
-If you want to get in early then you can sign up for Beam here.
 Based on the last delayed launch, I think it’s smart of Beam to not put a more firm date out there because, let’s be honest, delays happen.

 I was quite pleased to hear such an emphatic response to the question ab0ut Beam selling customer information.